arnaldop/flyway-default-location/README.md

-This repository is for the Micronaut Flyway issue TODO
+This repository is for the Micronaut Flyway issue https://github.com/micronaut-projects/micronaut-flyway/issues/30.

 ### To run: